 Now that you see how it works, here’s some taste of how it works.

-At the positional level, the positional score for hitters indicates 152 players at 99.5 or greater out of the 154 I was shooting for.
+At the positional level, the score for hitters indicates 152 players at 99.5 or greater out of the 154 I was shooting for.
 Turning to the overall score, it shows 157 such players.
-And when combined into CHEWS+’, we hit 154 exactly.
-Among pitchers, the figure is 65 (we’re looking for 66) with one other greater than 99.0 but lest than 99.5.
+And when combined into CHEWS+’, we hit 154 exactly, as we should.
+Among pitchers, the figure is 65 (we’re looking for 66) with one other greater than 99.0 but less than 99.5.
 I feel good about these results.

 Let’s break it down by position.